csvance/csvance.github.io/_posts/2017-12-29-RNN-seed-problem.markdown

 categories: update keras rnn lstm sequence generation ml
 ---
 ## The Problem
 There are many [tutorials][mlm] on how to create [Recurrent Neural Networks][rnn] and use them for sequence generation.
 However, most of these tutorials show an example where an initial seed value must be used to start the generation process.
-This is highly impractical for generating small and frequent sequences.
+This is highly impractical for a query response generation scheme.
 Luckily, there is a fairly easy way to solve this involving how we format our training data.

 ## Solution
 ### Empty Item